 So, trash.
 Obviously.
 But wildly, wildly successful trash.
 This was the 20th (!) season of the show.
 Not to mention the many seasons of The Bachelorette.
 Clearly, we can all learn something from this.
 I choose to get marketing and leasing tips for property managers.
 Let’s take a look!

 Staging is everything.
 Everything was set up on The Bachelor.
-The “dates” took place on some of the most beautiful places ever.
+The “dates” took place in some of the most beautiful places ever.
 Every time Ben had to furrow his brow and, I assume, think, he did in front of a cliff or a waterfall or even a rainbow.
 Even the conversations seemed staged.
 Nothing is that perfect.
-The producers and camera guys had to go in and scout out the best locations and set up the best shots and make sure this girl was trashing this other girl while their mics were on.
+The producers and camera guys had to go in and scout out the best locations and set up the best shots and make sure this girl was trashing that other girl while their mics were on.
 And, you know what, it worked.
 This wasn’t the 20th season for nothing.
 So, when you’re photographing an apartment for an ad or for a social media post, make sure that apartment looks good!
 Bring in a designer, or someone with a very good eye for that.
 And get everything perfect before taking that shot.
 Because looks matter.
 Just ask generically handsome Ben.